-The graduating exercises of public school 3, held on Thesday evening, Jan.
-31, Frank H. Sincerbeaux, on behalf the Board of Education, presented certificates of merit Olivia Edwards, Lydia Flint, Ellen Yepsen, William The Mrs. J. Elmer Kline gave a \$5 gold piece to Lydia Flint effort, scholarship, attendance and outside attainment.
-The dal for sewing was given to Jeanne Baroillier.
-Diplotere awarded to these boys and girls, and also to Virthe Chesney, Denie Claypoole, Affa Gray, Mildred Licht, Elimeth McGowan, Janice Traube, John Millen and Alfred Licht, Scholarship, Scholarship,
+At the graduating exercises of public school 3, held on Tuesday evening, Jan.
+31, Frank H. Sincerbeaux, on behalf of the Board of Education, presented certificates of merit to Olivia Edwards, Lydia Flint, Ellen Yepsen, William Gretsch and George Simons.
+As president of the Mothers' Club, Mrs. J. Elmer Kline gave a \$5 gold piece to Lydia Flint for effort, scholarship, attendance and outside attainment.
+A medal for sewing was given to Jeanne Baroillier.
+Diplomas were awarded to these boys and girls, and also to Virginia Chesney, Denie Claypoole, Affa Gray, Mildred Licht, Elizabeth McGowan, Janice Traube, John Millen and Alfred Waring.

-This first commencement of Forest Hills was an historic of great importance, not only to the graduates, but to parents and neighbors, who filled the auditorium.
-Internative dancing was done by Ruth Schrader and Elader.
-The two highest classes sang a number of use well, and Kipling's "Recessional" was rendered with and understanding.
-A bust of Lincoln was presentto the school by John Millen, on behalf of the class and specified by Marguerite Murphy for the school.
+This first commencement of Forest Hills was an historic event of great importance, not only to the graduates, but to their parents and neighbors, who filled the auditorium.
+Interpretative dancing was done by Ruth Schrader and Elwood Auer.
+The two highest classes sang a number of songs well, and Kipling's "Recessional" was rendered with dignity and understanding.
+A bust of Lincoln was presented to the school by John Millen, on behalf of the class and was received by Marguerite Murphy for the school.

-Americanization farce, "Eyes of Faith," was acted so that one found it hard to believe that thirteen-year-old were the actors.
-Denie Claypoole, as the colored maid, as as comical as she was gifted.
+An Americanization farce, "Eyes of Faith," was acted so weil that one found it hard to believe that thirteen-year-old girls were the actors.
+Denie Claypoole, as the colored maid, was as comical as she was gifted.
 Olivia Edwards, as Mrs. Wren, the war widow, acted with intelligent poise.
-The Americans and the "aliens" all deserve special mention by limited space forbids.
-Others in the cast were Ellen Tepsen, Virginia Chesney, Jeanne Baroillier, Lydia Flint, and Gray, Elizabeth McGowan and Mildred Licht.
+The Americans and the "aliens" all deserve special mention-only limited space forbids.
+Others in the cast were Ellen Yepsen, Virginia Chesney, Jeanne Baroillier, Lydia Flint, Affa Gray, Elizabeth McGowan and Mildred Licht.

 The speaker of the evening was Dr. David Latshaw.
-He and the young people that, among other things, an education helps one to think straight; it teaches one to love to work, and because of it one learns to live more honestly with oneself and more sympathetically with one's neighbors.
-Mrs. Mary Hoppe, the school principal, her faculty of teachers and the members of the graduating class were congratlated by Dr. Latshaw for setting such a high standard are graduating exercises in public school 3, and in that mendation the people of Forest Hills join.
+He told the young people that, among other things, an education helps one to think straight; it teaches one to love to work, and because of it one learns to live more honestly with oneself and more sympathetically with one's neighbors.
+Mrs. Mary Hoppe, the school principal, her faculty of teachers and the members of the graduating class were congratulated by Dr. Latshaw for setting such a high standard for graduating exercises in public school 3, and in that commendation the people of Forest Hills join.